gurock/trcli/README.md

 trcli - The TestRail CLI
 ================================
-The TestRail CLI (trcli) is a command line tool for interacting with TestRail and uploading test automation results.
+The TestRail CLI (trcli) is a command line tool for interacting with TestRail.

-- Install the CLI tool on your system and run it as part of your build pipeline
+It integrates directly with the TestRail API and provides abstractions to easily create test cases and upload automated test results.

+The TestRail CLI currently supports:
-- Automatically generate new test runs and upload results from automated tests
+- **Uploading automated test results from JUnit reports**
-- Optionally create new test cases in TestRail for test cases scripted in your test automation suite
+- **Auto-generating test cases from OpenAPI specifications**

-To see more documentation about the TestRail CLI, please refer to the [TestRail CLI documentation pages](https://support.gurock.com/hc/en-us/articles/7146548750868-TestRail-CLI) on the TestRail help center.
+To see further documentation about the TestRail CLI, please refer to the [TestRail CLI documentation pages](https://support.gurock.com/hc/en-us/articles/7146548750868-TestRail-CLI) on the TestRail help center.